spacekitcat/cmpress-tool/README.md

 - [ ] Release system
 - [x] The compression streams resets after every read chunk.
 This shouldn't have too big an impact for most cases, but it's still rubbish.
 - [x] Make everything use arrays instead of strings.
 This will improve data intergrity because it will use explicit unicode charcodes.
 It should also make it faster by eliminating string conversions.
-- [X] A sample program that can compress and save a file.
+- [x] A sample program that can compress and save a file.
-- [X] A sample program that can decompress the above
+- [x] A sample program that can decompress the above
 - [ ] Allow an explicit character encoing and for this to be consistent everywhere
-- [ ] User configuratble window size and history buffer size
+- [ ] User configuratble window size.
 - [ ] Consistent domain language.
 The 'dictionary' (from the original paper, it's a different world) should be call the history_buffer everywhere and the window should be called the window or frame.
 - [ ] The sliding window doesn't have any kind back pressure or ability to queue stream data